Biology of Sharks in the Bahamas

 - Online Application

-"If you're passionate about learning about sharks, especially in their environment, if you're not afraid of swimming next to an 8-foot Caribbean reef shark, and if you don't mind the tropical ocean as one of your classrooms, then this rigorous introduction to shark biology might be just what you're looking for." -Dan Abel
+“If you’re passionate about learning about sharks, especially in their environment, if you’re not afraid of swimming next to an 8-foot Caribbean Reef Shark, and if you don’t mind tropical ocean as one of your classrooms, then this rigorous introduction to shark biology might be just what you are looking for.” -Dan Abel

 Students participating in this program will be enrolled in either the undergraduate- or graduate-level course and lab for a total of 4 credits.

 MSCI 473 and MSCI 473L Biology of Sharks.
 (3 credits + 1 credit).
 (Prereq: BIOL 122 and permission of instructor).
 An introduction to the biology of sharks.
 Lecture component covers evolution, anatomy, behavior, natural history, physiology, conservation, and ecology.
 Lab topics will include taxonomy, diversity, anatomy, and physiology.
 Field activities will include capture, identification, work-up, and tagging of sharks; telemetry tracking; and observation of shark behavior in both their natural habitat and captivity.
 This course and laboratory will be held on campus, in local waters, and at BBFS.

 MSCI 573, MSCI 573L Biology of Sharks.
 (3 credit + 1 credit).
 (Prereq: permission of instructor).
 This is a graduate-level course and lab on the biology of sharks.

 Daniel Abel, Professor, Department of Marine Science